Debra Bourne, Erin O’Connor and Caryn Franklin. Photography Kayt Jones.

 All Walks couldn’t have happened without the support of all those who donate their time and expertise for free.
 The founders would like to thank them all.

-We would particularly like to express our appreciation to all our creatives whose passion and energy have contributed in bringing our ideas to life, and who have waived their fees or supported in other ways.
-A special thank you to the following individuals who made a difference.
+We would particularly like to express our appreciation to our team and all our creatives whose passion and energy have contributed in bringing our ideas to life.
+All have have waived their fees or supported in other ways.

 Michelle Knox Brown